wadewilsonex/bitriel-wallet/ARCHITECTURE.md

+APPLICTION OR SOFTWARE ARCHITECTURE.

 # Defition

-The architecture you described with the Presentation Layer, Domain Layer, and Data Layer follows a three-tier architecture pattern.
+The architecture you described with the Presentation Layer, Domain Layer, Application, and Data Layer follows a three-tier architecture pattern.
 This pattern promotes separation of concerns, modularity, and maintainability in software development.

 # Here are some benefits of using a three-tier architecture: